Written by Dr. Eric Perry

 “He who has eyes to see and ears to hear may convince himself that no mortal can keep a secret.
 If his lips are silent, he chatters with his fingertips; betrayal oozes out of him at every pore.” ~Sigmund Freud

-In my profession it is important to know if someone is lying to me or more importantly to themselves.
+In my profession, it is important to know if someone is lying to me or more importantly to themselves.
 Whether it is a small lie or a malicious lie, everyone lies at some point.
 Research shows that on average, people lie 10 times per day.
 Many people lie to keep the peace or to inflate their ego.
 Others might lie because they are pathological liars or have a personality disorder.

 Lying appears to be part of our genetic makeup.
 It develops early in children and peaks in adolescence when a person begins to establish their identity and independence.
 Lying declines as we mature and begin to embrace our true selves.
-Being able to spot deceit or an out right lie may be useful in our every day lives when dealing with our children, coworkers, employees or when buying a car.
+Being able to spot deceit or an outright lie may be useful in our every day lives when dealing with our children, co-workers, employees or when buying a car.
 It can also help us identify individuals that want to harm us.
 A prevalent trait of narcissistic personality disorder, psychopaths and sociopaths is their ability to lie in order to take advantage of unsuspecting victims.
 When trying to spot a lie we must listen to what is said and not said.
 Further, we must look at all of the exhibited behaviors.

-1. Refuse to answer the question
+1. Refuses to answer the question

 When asked a question, the person may simply refuse to answer.
 They will choose to remain silent, unable to formulate an alternative truth.